 Disability Awareness Sunday

-Disability Awareness Sunday is an opportunity to be intentional about disability awareness within the Church.
-It is also about celebrating people with disabilities in their gifts and recognising that we are all valuable members of the Body of Christ.
-This year's theme is 'Respect'
+It is about celebrating people with disabilities in their gifts and recognising that we are all valuable members of the Body of Christ.
+This year's theme was 'Respect'.
+We want to highlight respect as the fundamental way we interact with every person we meet.

 'Respect' goes far beyond seven letters; to help us explore this concept, we've selected three key-words we think help to put 'Respect' into practice.
 The three words are: